“Please state your name for the record.”

 “If I were you, I’d go talk to the Chief and make arrangements.
 What he wants is a small price to pay.
 Immunity for two in exchange for taking Sigilkeeper down… it’s a bargain.
 He could have asked for land, wealth, rank… anything.
 That he only asked for himself and his brother shows his character.
 He’s a good man.”

 “Ask the Chief to set him up with proper medical care.
 As he said, he doesn’t have much time left.
 If his lungs fail before we complete this…” she left the sentence unfinished.
-There was no need to finish it.
+There was no need to elaborate.

 “As usual, your recommendations are sound.
 Monitor him while I talk to the Chief.”

-Ashrinn smiled and turned to go back to the window.
+Ashrinn smiled and turned back to the window.

 The door opened again, causing Kenian to jump.
 He looked up.
 Agent Snarevine entered, followed by a tall, red–haired woman in a uniform identical to hers.
 He narrowed his eyes as the strange agent stood behind the chair in a relaxed posture, hands folded behind her back.
 Drianna took her seat.
 She had no DARD this time.
 The new agent handed him a cushion.
 He smiled and slid it between him and the seat.